 With every stroke of Joseph Holston’s paintbrush, every choice of color, subject and even canvas size — he takes the viewer on a journey of slavery from somber darkness to the bright light of hope.

-In Color of Freedom, Joseph Holston: Journey Along the Underground Railroad, Holston leads his audience through four movements that deepen our understanding of America’s Black enslaved people’s experience.
+In Color in Freedom, Joseph Holston: Journey Along the Underground Railroad, Holston leads his audience through four movements that deepen our understanding of America’s Black enslaved people’s experience.
 Visitors to Washington County Museum of Fine Arts can see the artist’s thought-evoking exhibition from September 24, 2022, to January 14, 2023.

 The exhibition features more than 50 paintings, etchings, and drawings by Maryland-born Holston, which were created to enhance viewers’ understanding of the condition of slavery, and the powerful instinct toward freedom.

 Color in Freedom captures the essence of the enormous courage and perseverance required to both survive under and escape from slavery.
-This exhibition is one artist’s visual representation and expression of a range of human experiences and emotions within the framework of this period in American history.
+This exhibition is one artist’s visual representation and expression of a range of human experiences and emotions within the framework of this period in American history